 Travel back 50 years ago and technology was leveling the playing field between the Goliaths and the Davids of the business world.
 Avenues into people’s lives were opening by the minute.

 Landline telephones, radios, televisions, and news publications all created new opportunities for any company with funding to get their products in front of the masses.

 They hired armies of marketers to reach new customers.
 All of a sudden sports heroes were on Wheaties boxes and musicians were holding Coca Colas to entice you during TV show intermissions.
 Companies had the power to shape your opinion of their product.
 The customer had little power to shape their own.

 Then, the internet was born.
 All of a sudden every company, from a basement game developer to a penthouse art collector, could get their product seen across the globe.
 An endless sea of companies rose up, all competing for the customer’s attention.
 A catalog mailed was simply one of many in a mailbox.
 A highway billboard competed with 25 others on a simple work commute.
 A video ad was just one of hundreds.
 A search engine result was just one of millions.
 Yes, the internet gave any company a voice yell into the void, but it also gave the customer one too.

 Over time, the method for reaching customers has changed, but remember, so has the customer.

 A catalog, billboard, video ad, or search result isn’t enough to attract today’s consumer.
 Now, they have all the power.
 They can search for answers to their own problems.

-They don’t need to passively be pressured into a possible solution.
-They can go out and find their solution on their own!
+They don’t need to be pressured into a possible solution passively.
+They can go out and find their answer on their own!
 They are now the titans of commerce.
 And as a business, you’d better start listening to what they want!

-Learn more about attract today's customer by checking out our guide on Inbound Marketing.
+Learn more about attracting today's customers by checking out our guide on Inbound Marketing.